Achievable logoAchievable logo

 Leading indicators

-All of these items have a history of predicting changes in the economy.
-The S&P 500, for example, began experiencing accelerating declines towards the end of the summer of 2007.
-According to the US National Bureau of Economic Research, the Great Recession didn’t begin until December 2007, and wasn’t a significant economic problem until mid-2008.
-That’s why some economists refer to the S&P 500 as a six-month future (leading) economic predictor.
+Each of these indicators has a track record of moving ahead of broader economic shifts.
+For example, the S&P 500 began accelerating downward toward the end of the summer of 2007.
+According to the US National Bureau of Economic Research, the Great Recession didn’t begin until December 2007 and didn’t become a major economic problem until mid-2008.
+That’s why some economists describe the S&P 500 as roughly a six-month future (leading) economic predictor.

-The interest rate spread between the 10-year Treasury note and the federal funds rate is a good predictor of economic declines.
-In particular, when Treasury note interest rates fall below the federal funds rate, it indicates an upcoming recession.
-Don’t worry too much about interpreting this indicator; test questions typically focus on the fact that it’s a leading indicator (and not much else).
+The interest rate spread between the 10-year Treasury note and the federal funds rate is also used to anticipate economic declines.
+In particular, when Treasury note interest rates fall below the federal funds rate, it can signal an upcoming recession.
+You don’t need to spend much time interpreting this spread in detail; test questions typically emphasize that it’s a leading indicator.

 Coincident indicators

-A coincident indicator provides some insight into the economy’s current strength.
+A coincident indicator helps describe the economy’s current strength.
 They include:

 • Number of employees on non-farm payrolls